sonukumarraj007/java-script/README.md

 ```

-## Print Odd and Even Number from an Array
+## Print odd and even number from an array

 ```ts